Searching Within Galaxies for the Earliest Signs of Quenching With Spatially Resolved Star Formation Histories in UVCANDELS Galaxies at z< 0.3: Discussion and Perspectives

 \subsection{Global Trends in the Resolved SFR-M$_*$ Correlation}

-Using the SFHs of regions we have the opportunity to track the evolution of properties over the past Gyr to see how the \sigsfr - \sigmstar correlation has evolved in order to gain greater understanding into how internal physical processes might drive the evolution of each galaxy.
-Shifts in the slope and normalization of the correlation of regions of galaxies seen between 1 Gyr lookback time and the time of observation can indicate global trends in quenching.
-Six of the nine galaxies showed a steepening of the \sigsfr - \sigmstar correlation over the past Gyr.
-Where the slopes are steeper at the time of observation but the norm is lower.
-The three galaxies with a slightly decreasing slope (UVCANDELS IDs 10335, 22456, and 25207)\footnote{The redshifts listed in Table~\ref{tab:Gold_Sample} illustrate that these three galaxies lie at typical redshifts for our sample.} show bright off-center star forming regions; this might indicate the reason for the flattening of the slope could be rejuvenated star formation, but these features are also seen in 08218 and 23475, though these features are fewer and not prominent in the property maps as compared to 10335 and 25207.
+Using region SFHs, we track how properties have evolved over the past Gyr to study changes in the \sigsfr–\sigmstar correlation and infer how internal processes drive galaxy evolution.
+Changes in the slope and normalization of this correlation between 1 Gyr lookback time and the time of observation can signal global quenching.
+Five of eight galaxies show a steeper \sigsfr–\sigmstar relation, with higher slopes but lower normalization.
+The three galaxies with slightly decreasing slopes (UVCANDELS IDs 10335, 22456, and 25207) host bright off-center star-forming regions, suggesting that slope flattening may be linked to rejuvenated star formation.
+Similar features appear in 08218 and 23475, though weaker and less prominent.

-We can also see from individual regions that many regions begin to quench over this time period, but even those that increase in SFR are still becoming lower in Log sSFR.
-While there is an overall trend towards the of the galaxy becoming more quiescent over time for most galaxies in the sample, there is a great diversity in the behavior and trajectories in individual regions.
+On the scale of individual regions, many begin to quench over this period, and even regions with rising SFR show declining log sSFR.
+Most galaxies thus become more quiescent overall, but individual regions follow diverse evolutionary paths.

-When looking at the evolution of individual regions in \sigsfr and \sigmstar we often see diverse trajectories from 1 Gyr lookback time to the time of observation.
-This is particularly evident in galaxies that have fewer regions where the trajectories through the intermediate time steps of 250, 500, and 750 Myr lookback time are traced, but this is less obvious in galaxies with many regions as the density of regions on the correlation for these galaxies obscures the trajectories of individual regions.
-Nevertheless, we see that the global trend in the change of slope and normalization of the correlation between 1 Gyr lookback time and the time of observation is consistent with the behavior of the overall population even if regions show diverse evolutionary tracks.
-For all nine galaxies we saw a decrease in the normalization implying an overall decrease in \sigsfr even though many regions actually showed an \textit{increase} in \sigsfr over that time period, but this increase was not enough to match the overall increase in \sigmstar.
+Examining regional trajectories in \sigsfr and \sigmstar from 1 Gyr ago to the present reveals a wide variety of tracks, especially in galaxies with few regions where intermediate time steps (250, 500, 750 Myr) are clearly visible.
+In galaxies with many regions, these tracks are harder to distinguish because of crowding on the correlation.
+However, the global evolution in slope and normalization between 1 Gyr lookback time and today matches the aggregate regional behavior: all eight galaxies show a decrease in normalization, indicating an overall drop in \sigsfr.
+Many regions increase in \sigsfr over this time, but not enough to keep pace with the overall growth in \sigmstar.